Beau Séjour: Bed and Breakfast / Guest House

 Around our dinner table there are often several nationalities and sometimes conversations in three languages, so it is a

 good opportunity for the French or Spanish to practice their English or another language and likewise for the English to

 practice their French.
 So come to our bed and breakfast, close to Saint Emilion and Bordeaux, to practice your French

 or English conversation with a glass of wine in your hand!

 In order to give pleasure to our guests throughout the year we prepare and

-cook local, fresh food for the breakfast buffet, afternoon tea and dinner.
+cook local, fresh food for the breakfast, afternoon tea and dinner.